multiplealiases/genloss/README.md

 ## Wait, why?!

-There's this phenomenon called "generation loss", where if you put some arbitary media (visuals, sound) through a lossy (as opposed to a lossless) process over and over, you'll end up with a degraded copy of it.
+There's this phenomenon called "generation loss", where if you put some arbitrary media (visuals, sound) through a lossy (as opposed to a lossless) process over and over, you'll end up with a degraded copy of it.

 I'm not going to embed media for this, I'll just point you to